shanhezhao2020/luspencer/readme.txt

-Git is a version control system.
+Git is the best version control system in the world.

-Git IS free software.
+Git IS free software for everyone. luspencer&Revires

-luspencer
+why i can't use PinYin?